How To Connect Mac Keyboard To Macbook

 Bluetooth is a wireless communication technology that allows devices to connect and communicate over short distances.
 Most wireless keyboards, including Apple's Magic Keyboard, use Bluetooth to connect to your MacBook.
 The process involves putting the keyboard into pairing mode, where it broadcasts a signal that your MacBook can detect.
 Once detected, you can select the keyboard from a list of available devices and enter a pairing code (if required) to establish a connection.

 The scientific foundation of Bluetooth relies on radio waves within the 2.4 GHz frequency band.
 It uses a technique called frequency-hopping spread spectrum (FHSS) to minimize interference and ensure reliable communication.
-Over the years, Bluetooth technology has evolved, with newer versions offering improved speed, range, and security.
-Bluetooth 5.0, for example, offers significantly faster data transfer rates and longer range compared to earlier versions.
+Day to day, over the years, Bluetooth technology has evolved, with newer versions offering improved speed, range, and security.
+Bluetooth 5.Plus, 0, for example, offers significantly faster data transfer rates and longer range compared to earlier versions.
 This is particularly relevant for keyboards, as it reduces latency and improves responsiveness.

 Historically, Bluetooth was developed in the late 1990s by Ericsson, with the goal of creating a wireless alternative to RS-232 data cables.
 The name "Bluetooth" comes from a Viking king, Harald Bluetooth, who united Denmark and Norway.
 Today, Bluetooth is a ubiquitous technology found in a wide range of devices, from smartphones and headphones to keyboards and mice.